awsdocs/amazon-comprehend-developer-guide/doc_source/pdf-word-annotation.md

 ## Run and Configure From the AWS CLI<a name="w57aac23c11c21c49c11"></a>

 Once you've downloaded the \.zip file, unzip the annotation code\.
 Then, head to the AWS CLI and navigate into the **ComprehendSSIEAnnotationTool** folder\.
+Within this folder there is a `Makefile` which will be used to run some rules that install dependencies, setup a Python virtualenv, and deploy the needed resources.
 **Note**
 The following instructions are for Linux/Ubuntu/Mac\.
 For Windows, please install [Cygwin](https://cygwin.com/install.html) and follow the same instructions\.

-1. From the folder, run:
+1. From the folder, run the following command to install [pipenv](https://pypi.org/project/pipenv/), [aws-sam-toolkit](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html), dependencies, and setup a virtualenv:

    `make bootsrap`

-1. Run the command:
+1. Run the following command to run basic stylecheck, cfn-lint, etc, and build the CloudFormation template:

    `make build`

-1. Next, run the following command to build out the CloudFormation template\.
-The template will be ready for your CloudFormation deployment\.
-This CloudFormation stack will manage the [AWS Lambdas](https://aws.amazon.com/lambda/) you created, [AWS IAM](https://aws.amazon.com/iam/) roles, and your [AWS S3](https://aws.amazon.com/s3/) bucket:
+1. Run the following command to package the CloudFormation template to be ready for CloudFormation deployment, and follow iteractive guidance for deployment.
+This CloudFormation stack will manage the [AWS Lambdas](https://aws.amazon.com/lambda/) you create, [AWS IAM](https://aws.amazon.com/iam/) roles, and your [AWS S3](https://aws.amazon.com/s3/) bucket:

    `make deploy-guided`

    When you run the command, you are prompted to name the stack\.
 If you leave it blank, the default name is listed as **sam\-app**\.
+   **Important**
+   In case you modify the CloudFormation stack name, write it down as you will need it in the next steps\.

 1. You are presented with a set of configuration options\.
 You can accept all of them as default, except make sure you select your correct AWS Region\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/comprehend/latest/dg/images/deploy_guided_anno.png)